Wopple/limber-timber/docs/how_tos.md

 # Hello World

-This is a minimal example of creating a table.
+This is a minimal example of creating a Big Query table using the CLI.

 - the runner creates a Big Query dataset for storing the metadata named `my_project.my_migrations`
 - the runner creates a metadata table named `my_project.my_migrations.hello_world`
 - runs a dry run to show the migrations that will be applied
-- the migrations create a Big Query dataset named `my_project.my_dataset`
+- the migrations create a Big Query dataset named `my_project.hello_world`
-- the migrations create a table named `my_project.my_dataset.my_table`
+- the migrations create a table named `my_project.hello_world.my_table`

 ---